Armorel High School: Demographics

+80.9% white.
+The school's graduation rate is 90%.

 Academics

 This Title I school is accredited by the Arkansas Department of Education (ADE) with accreditation under advisement with AdvancED since 2004.

 The assumed course of study follows the Smart Core curriculum developed the Arkansas Department of Education (ADE), which requires students to complete at least 22 credit units before graduation.
 Students engage in regular (core) and career focus courses and exams and may select Advanced Placement (AP) coursework and exams that may lead to college credit.

 Athletics

-The Armorel High School mascot and athletic emblem is the Tiger with the school colors of black and orange.

-The Armorel Tigers participate in various interscholastic activities in the 1A Classification—the state's smallest classification—within the 1A 3 East Conference administered by the Arkansas Activities Association.
+The Armorel Tigers participate in various interscholastic activities in the 1A Classification (the state's smallest classification) within the 1A 3 East Conference administered by the Arkansas Activities Association.
 Armorel's athletic activities include basketball (boys/girls), cheer, golf (boys/girls), baseball, softball, and track and field (boys/girls).
 Additionally, in 2018-2019 Armorel will field its first-ever AAA varsity swimming team.